 The Amazima School is a Christ-centered Primary and Secondary School that exists to equip Ugandan students with the tools of learning to enable them to live fully for the glory of God.

 The Amazima School emphasizes academic excellence, servant leadership, and nurturing relationships.

 It began as a dream.
 The Amazima School.
 An African classical Christian secondary boarding school in Jinja, Uganda.
 A dream that drove us to our knees in prayer.

 After four years of planning, designing, building, and much prayer, that dream became reality.
 On February 13, 2017, The Amazima School opened for its first day of classes.
-Located on 70 beautiful acres just off the Nile River, approximately of 800 vulnerable children will receive an exceptional Christ-centered classical education from a Ugandan perspective.
+Located on 70 beautiful acres just off the Nile River, approximately 800 vulnerable children will receive an exceptional Christ-centered classical education from a Ugandan perspective.

 Day One at The Amazima School